-A company agreement applies at LAM with regard to variable remuneration.
-Both pay-scale and non-payscale employees receive bonuses from the non-pay-scale bonus system.
+At LAM, a company agreement applies with regard to variable remuneration (the so-called bonus).
+Both payscale and non-pay-scale employees receive bonuses from the non-pay-scale bonus system.

 LAM employees are remunerated according to standardized principles from an overall bonus pool.
 The total bonus pool depends on the so-called bonus-relevant result of LAM.